Hempacco Co Inc (HPCO) Shares Up Despite Recent Market Volatility - News Heater

 HPCO’s Market Performance

-HPCO stock saw a decrease of 8.09% in the past week, with a monthly decline of -24.06% and a quarterly a decrease of 2.31%.
-The volatility ratio for the week is 16.44%, and the volatility levels for the last 30 days are 13.31% for Hempacco Co Inc (HPCO).
-The simple moving average for the past 20 days is 3.01% for HPCO’s stock, with a -16.14% simple moving average for the past 200 days.
+HPCO stock saw an increase of 9.96% in the past week, with a monthly gain of 1.59% and a quarterly increase of 15.97%.
+The volatility ratio for the week is 12.45%, and the volatility levels for the last 30 days are 11.13% for Hempacco Co Inc (HPCO).
+The simple moving average for the past 20 days is 5.48% for HPCO’s stock, with a -14.53% simple moving average for the past 200 days.

 Insider Trading